The days of working for a company until you retire and get a gold watch along with a pension are long gone.

 then learning how to market your work is likely going to be more fun than doing your current job.

 Update!
 The Kickstarter campaign was successful and raised about 115% of the goal!
-The book is expected to be available by October 30th 2013.
+The book can be purchaced at an introductory price of just $25 for imediate download right here.

 This Spring, Lincoln Kamm, an Alumnus of the Character Animation Program at CalArts, gave a very inspiring presentation on the use of technology to create art.
 It was amazing to see the things that were produced.
 He stepped you through the creating of the art piece to how to market it.